 For additional information regarding the threat, read the full Threat Alert.

-For mitigation options and more details see the attached Security Advisory.
+For more details see the attached FAQ.

 Design flaws, bugs or any other weakness found in programs, servers, applications or other network elements.